zeykafx/BGP-Route-Reflector-Hierarchy-Analysis/README.md

 ## Configuration Generation Script
 For the Route Reflector Hierarchy, we used a script to generate the configurations of the routers.

-Our router configurations are created using the `generate_configs.py` script.
+Our router configurations are created using the `./scripts/generate_configs.py` script (it is not meant to be called directly, see later).
 This script uses the `jinja` template engine to create configurations from the `templates` directory.

 This simplifies the generation of router configurations and makes it easy to change them.
 Instead of manually modifying each router's configurations, we can simply modify the templates and rerun the script.